Welcome to Rotary Club of Stortford Lodge (Hastings)

 Welcome to Kelly Ives

 Kelly has joined our club after being invited by Wendy to attend the membership meeting late last year when we highlighted Lifting the Lid on Youth Suicide.
 Kelly works for Woodford House, connecting us with young people and projects.
-She has joined the Youth and International committee.
+She has joined the Youth and International Committee.

 Rotary in Action in Twyford, Hastings